Special counsel: Terminology

-The terms 'special prosecutor', 'independent counsel', and 'special counsel' have the same fundamental meaning, and their use (at least at the federal level in the U.S.) is generally differentiated by the time period to which they are being applied.
+The terms special prosecutor, independent counsel, and special counsel have the same fundamental meaning, and their use (at least at the federal level in the U.S.) is generally differentiated by the time period to which they are being applied.
 The term 'special prosecutor' was used throughout the Watergate era, but was replaced by the less confrontational 'independent counsel' in the 1983 reauthorization of the Ethics in Government Act.
 Those appointed under that act after 1983 are generally referred to as 'independent counsels'.
 Since the independent counsel law expired in 1999, the term 'special counsel' has been used.
 This is the term used in the current U.S. government regulations concerning the appointment of special counsels, such as Title 28 CFR.

 While the term 'special prosecutor' is sometimes used in historical discussions of such figures before 1983, the term 'special counsel' appears to have been frequently used as well, including, for example, in contemporary newspaper accounts describing the first presidentially-appointed special counsel in 1875.

 United States appointment at the federal level

 Pre-Watergate

 In 1875, Ulysses Grant appointed the first federal special prosecutor, John B. Henderson, to investigate the Whiskey Ring scandal.
 After attempting to stifle Henderson's investigation of the president's personal secretary, Grant fired Henderson on the grounds that Henderson's statements to a grand jury regarding Grant were impertinent.
 Following criticism, Grant appointed a new special prosecutor, James Broadhead, to continue the investigation.

-In 1881, James Garfield appointed the next special prosecutor, William Cook, to investigate the Star route scandal.
+In 1881, James Garfield appointed the next special prosecutor, William Cook, to investigate the Star Route scandal.
 Cook continued his investigation into the Chester Arthur administration.

 From 1901 to 1909, during the Theodore Roosevelt administration, special prosecutors were appointed to investigate two scandals.
 In 1903, Roosevelt appointed two special prosecutors (a Democrat and a Republican) to investigate allegations of bribery at the Post Office Department.
 In 1905, Roosevelt's attorney general, Philander Knox, appointed Francis Heney as a special prosecutor to investigate the Oregon land fraud scandal.

 In 1924, Calvin Coolidge appointed two special counsels from the two major parties of the time, Atlee Pomerene (a Democrat) and Owen Roberts (a Republican), to investigate the Teapot Dome scandal.
 This appointment was unique in that it was mandated under a special Congressional joint resolution, and was subject to approval in the Senate, similar to a cabinet appointment.
-This process was unique in the history of federal special prosecutors.

 In 1952, Harry Truman appointed Newbold Morris as a "special assistant to the Attorney General" to investigate the corruption at the Bureau of Internal Revenue following Congressional pressure and calls for a special prosecutor.
 After Morris submitted a lengthy questionnaire on personal finances to be completed by all senior executive officers, he was fired by Attorney General Howard McGrath, who was in turn fired by the president.
 Following the appointment of a new attorney general, the investigation was continued through regular channels.